Psychology (PSYC)

 (3 Credits, Fall/Spring/Summer)

-This course provides an introduction to the scientific study of the human experience.
-Through exposure to the diverse sub-disciplines of psychology such as neuropsychology, life span development, social psychology, thinking, language and intelligence, motivation and emotion, health and human flourishing, and psychological disorder, students gain greater understanding of themselves and the world around them.
+This course introduces the scientific study of the human experience.
+Through exposure to the diverse sub-disciplines of psychology such as neuropsychology, life span development, social psychology, thinking, language and intelligence, motivation and emotion, health and human flourishing, and psychological disorders, students gain a greater understanding of themselves and the world around them.
 With emphasis on scientific inquiry and ethical and social responsibility, students taking this course enhance their academic skills, develop knowledge of the discipline, and have opportunities to communicate their understanding with peers, faculty, and professionals in the field.
 (This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 6 - Social and Behavioral Ways of Knowing.).
 (3 lecture hours, 0 lab hours, 3 credits)

 PSYC 110 Drug Use and Misuse